mnarizzano/mm2smv/docs/ref/Interview3.0.md

 13. **A6**: You can fine more information in the link above.
 14. **Q7**: Do you need a GUI to depict the MM?
 15. **A7**: Well, not at the beginning.
 This could be a thing that can be added later on.
+16. **Q8**: Which kind of applications would you like me to develop?
+Desktop?
+Web based?
+App?
+17. **A8**: At the begininng a desktop application should be fine
+18. **Q9**: Which OS?
+19. **A9**: Flexible.
+We prefer Linux based, then Windows and may be MacOS.
+Eventually a web based application could be a good thing, don'you think?
+20. **Q10**: Would you like also a GUI for the SMV file?
+Which are the functionality of the GUI?
+21. **A10**: NO!
+22. **Q11**: Does the application need to interact with a database?
+Does there exists one?
+23. **A11**: We don't need one and, no we don't have one.